onlinegamemaker/making-online-games/implement/elm/package/simplegamedev/README.md

-This package supports the simple development of video games in [Ellie](https://github.com/ellie-app/ellie/issues/94#issuecomment-487252060).
+This package supports the simple development of video games in Elm.

 The functions contained in this package make it easier to create a browser app and provide implementations for commonly used generic functionality.